msternbach/Oura-Ring/README.md

 | Timing          | 56.72 | 1.00 | 100.00|
 | Restfulness     | 53.07 | 21.00| 82.00|

-My highest average on sleep contributors is latency and efficiency.
-Timing and restfulness are the lowest.
+My highest average on sleep contributors is latency (how long it takes to fall asleep) and efficiency.
+Timing and restfulness (how much you move during the night) are the lowest.
 My max restfulness was only 82 while every other contributor has maxes of 95+, so restfulness seems like the clear biggest issue.
 I've achieved scores of 95 or higher on every contributor, so if I can can improve my restfulness, it is possible for me to achieve a 95+ sleep score.

 #### What sleep contributors do I struggle with consistently?